This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 If you’re anything like me, basil is one of the first culinary herbs you grew in your garden (or patio or kitchen!).
-It’s cheap, fairly easy to grow basil, versatile in its uses, and is, of course, delicious once you get to the coveted harvesting basil stage!
+It’s cheap, fairly easy to grow basil, versatile in its uses, and is, of course, delicious once you get to the coveted “harvesting a massive bounty of basil” stage!

 Most beginner basil enthusiasts pick up an established young basil plant from the supermarket or garden center, and there’s certainly nothing wrong with that.

-But if you’re ready to take your basil obsession to the next level, don’t have readily available plants to buy or propagate, or want a more specialized type of basil for your kitchen, you might want to try growing basil seedlings.
+But if you’re ready to take your basil obsession to the next level, don’t have readily available and mature plants to buy or even grow from a cutting, or want a more specialized type of basil for your kitchen, you might want to try growing basil seedlings.

 If you’re wondering how to grow basil from seed, and what types of basil and conditions work best, this article is here to help!